ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 guarantee that at least one value (the pivot) will not be processed in the recursive calls to `quickSort`.
-Even if a bad pivot is selected, yielding a completely empty partition to one side of the pivot, the larger partition will contain at most $n-1$ records.
+Even if a bad pivot is selected, yielding a completely empty partition to one side of the pivot, the larger partition will contain at most $N-1$ records.

 Selecting a pivot can be done in many ways.
 The simplest is to use the first key.
 However, if the input is sorted or reverse sorted, this will produce a poor partitioning with all values to one side of the pivot.
 One simple way to avoid this problem is to select the middle position in the array.
 Here is a simple `findPivot` function implementing this idea.
-Note that later in the chapter we will switch to a better pivot selection strategy.
+Note that later in the chapter we will discuss better pivot selection strategies.

-    function findPivot(A, i, j) -> Int:
+    function findPivot(A, left, right) -> Int:
-        // Not-so-good pivot selection: always choose the middle element. return int((i + j) / 2)
+        // Not-so-good pivot selection: always choose the middle element. return int((left + right) / 2)

 ::: dsvis
 Quicksort pivot proficiency exercise